NLnetLabs/krill/doc/development/multi_user/authentication.md

 As storing passwords is a security risk we instead store password hashes.

-We considered using the popular Apache `.htpasswd` format but unfortunately it either uses insecure SHA1, or non-standard modified MD5 [^2] or would require additional crate dependencies to support bcrypt or Linux crypt, and even then would only be useful if the operator already had the Apache tooling installed to be able to work with `.htpasswd` files.
+We considered using the popular Apache `.htpasswd` format but unfortunately it either uses insecure SHA1, or [non-standard MD5](https://httpd.apache.org/docs/current/misc/password_encryptions.html) or would require additional crate dependencies to support bcrypt or Linux crypt, and even then would only be useful if the operator already had the Apache tooling installed to be able to work with `.htpasswd` files.
 Also any hash also needs to be computable by the Lagosta web user interface client code from a password entered by the user as avoiding transmiting passwords also reduces the attack surface.

-So, instead `krillc` has been extended with a `config user` subcommand to generate hex encoded SHA-256 hashes and Lagosta uses the CryptoJS library [^3][^4] to SHA-256 hash the given password.
+So, instead `krillc` has been extended with a `config user` subcommand to generate hex encoded SHA-256 hashes and Lagosta uses the [CryptoJS library](https://code.google.com/archive/p/crypto-js/) to SHA-256 hash the given password.
 The hex encoding ensures the produced hash is the same as produced by CryptoJS.

 #### Modified login form